California Just Showed Us That Hiring Transgender Employees Is Good For The Bottom Line

 “Working at El Pollo Loco, I have the power to refuse service.
 A few months ago, a guy came in and he tried to put me down.
 He said bad words to me and three other trans girls.
 He was screaming that he didn’t want us to serve him.
 I felt bad because there were a lot of customers around, but they were supporting us.
 We told him he couldn’t come back anymore.
 It gives you the motivation to work harder,” Zambrano says.

-According to a report by National Center for Transgender Equality, trans women of color are four times more likely to be unemployed than their white counterparts, and when they do find work, 90% report experiencing harassment, mistreatment, or discrimination on the job.
+On Thursday, October 5, Attorney General Jeff Sessions reversed a policy that protected workers like Zambrano from discrimination on the job, which may have major real-world ramifications, as transgender discrimination is already embedded in many workplaces.
+According to a report, trans women of color are more likely to be unemployed than their white counterparts, and when they do find work, 90% report experiencing harassment, mistreatment, or discrimination on the job.
 More than a quarter of trans women reported they had lost a job due to being transgender or gender-nonconforming and 50% were harassed.
 As a result, 16% said they had been compelled to work in the underground economy — such as doing sex work or selling drugs.